Capitalism vs Socialism

 It was in 1917 that Soviet Union adopted socialism as state instrument of controlling the economy under the leadership of Vladimir Lenin.
 The initial success of the policies of the communist government attracted many other countries with China, Cuba, and many others following suit.

 The world has seen the rise and fall of socialism and the loopholes in capitalism.
 No one system is perfect and can be installed discarding the other.
-While there is no doubt that capitalism has survived the onslaught of all other ideologies like communism, socialism, etc, it is a fact that the great bubble of communism has burst with the breakup of Soviet Union and failing of other communist economies.
-The time has come to evolve and put into practice a system that takes up salient points of both ideologies, not only to encourage private enterprise but also implement government control in resources to work for the good of the poor and the oppressed in the society.
+While there is no doubt that capitalism has survived the onslaught of all other ideologies like communism, socialism, etc., it is a fact that the great bubble of communism has burst with the breakup of Soviet Union and failing of other communist economies.
+The time has come to evolve and put into practice a system that takes up salient points of both ideologies, not only to encourage private enterprise but also to implement government control in resources to work for the good of the poor and the oppressed in the society.

 • Definitions of Capitalism and Socialism:

 • Capitalism is a political and economic system that exists with a free market and private ownership of the means of production.

 • Socialism is a political and economic system that exists with a controlled market and public ownership of the means of production.